juju/juju-gui-charm/HACKING.md

 To upgrade the dependencies, add a tarball to the `deps` directory, remove the old dependency if required, and update the `server-requirements.pip` file.
 At this point, running `make` should also update the virtualenv used for tests.

+## Upgrading the test dependencies ##

+The tests also have a number of dependencies.
+For speed and reliability, these are also in a directory.
+However, they are not necessary for normal use of the charm, and so, unlike the server dependencies, they are not part of the normal charm branch.
+The 00-setup script makes a lightweight checkout of the branch lp:~juju-gui-charmers/juju-gui/charm-download-cache and then uses this to build the test virtual environment.

+To take best advantage of this approach, either use the same charm branch repeatedly for development; or develop the charm within a parent directory in which you have run `bzr init-repo`, so that the different branches can use the local cache; or both.

+To upgrade test dependencies, add them to the `test-requirements.pip` file and add the tarballs to the download-cache branch.
+You may need to temporarily disable the `--no-allow-external` and `--no-index` flags in 00-setup to get new transitive dependencies.
+Once you do, run `pip freeze` to add the transitive dependencies to the `test-requirements.pip` file, and make sure to add those tarballs to the download cache as well.